johan162/mptools/README.md

 # Creating customized nodes
 | [back to content table](#content) |

-The core script of `mptool` is the script ample called `mkmpnode.sh` which can be seen as a wrapper around the core `multipass launch` command to make creating and launching nodes with the help of pre-defined cloud init files easier by using a set of predefined cloud-init template files.
+One of the scripts of the `mptool` package  is the script ample called `mkmpnode.sh` which can be seen as a wrapper around the core `multipass launch` command to make creating and launching nodes with the help of pre-defined cloud init files easier by using a set of predefined cloud-init template files.